AjaX-05/ArXiv-metadata-Analysis/README.md

 Optimization Techniques:
 Caching (cache): Store intermediate results in memory to speed up subsequent operations.
 Persistence (persist): Persist RDDs in memory and disk to prevent recomputation.
+Handling Data Skewness with Salting: Introduce a random "salt" to keys in data to distribute skewed data evenly across partitions, preventing certain partitions from becoming bottlenecks due to uneven data distribution.

 # 2. DataFrame-Based Analysis
 Data Loading: Load JSON data into a structured DataFrame.